 PUKETI FOREST TRUST BOARD

-Dr Gary Bramley, Forest and Bird representative, founding trustee and current chairperson.
+Dr Gary Bramley, Forest and Bird representative, founding trustee.
 Gary is a local of Kaeo, where his family has lived since 1859.
 Many of his father’s family were bushmen and Bramley’s Ridge in Puketi Forest was named after his grandfather, Jack Bramley.
 Gary and his wife Carey have three children and own a small farm near the forest (formerly owned by Gary’s father and grandfather).
 Gary works as a consulting ecologist and has degrees in zoology and ecology from Massey University and the University of Waikato.
 He was the chairperson of the Far North Branch of Forest and Bird for many years.
 Gary provides valuable scientific support to the Trust and is closely involved in strategic planning.

 Aggie Wheoki, Piki te Aroha Marae representative and trustee since 2021.
 Aggie’s family are tangata whenua of the Puketi area (hapū Ngāti Toro, iwi Ngāpuhi), having been here continuously since first settlement.
 Aggie is one of 13 brothers and sisters and has lived all her life in Rahiri, beside the forest.
 Aggie’s family and their ancestors have lived, worked, hunted and protected special sites in the forest for generations.
 They are guardians of a rich cultural history.